emanuele-tufarini/miqualat/README.md

 ### Miqualat Notebooks Description and Usage
 ***
+Notebooks are designed to simplify the generation, import, export of information from the database. <br>
 To use notebooks select the code cell and click on run, below will describe the notebooks and their functions. <br>
 Five notebooks have been built, that allow you to search, import and check into the miqualat database. <br>
 1) MIQUALAT_PUBLICATION_data_assess.ipynb <br>